How to Sell an Occupied Rental House

 Where landlord’s rights begin and tenant’s rights end

 The first question you need to answer is simple: are you dealing with a month-to-month or a fixed-term lease?
 Depending on your answer, the process will be slightly different.

 If your tenants are renting on a month-to-month basis, have a sigh of relief right now.
-Month-to-month lease is exactly what is sound like.
+The month-to-month lease is exactly what it sounds like.
 It is an agreement that gets expired and renewed on a monthly basis, which means you get a chance to ask your tenants to leave every 30 days.

 But be aware of the standard procedure.
 You cannot just wait till the last day of the month and show tenants the door.
 You’re legally obliged to give your renters a notice to vacate well in advance.
 And the tricky part is that ‘well in advance’ means different things in different states.
 For instance, it is 10 days in Louisiana and 30 days in Illinois.
 Check out your local state regulations to make sure you’re not acting against the law.

 Things are getting a little more complicated if you and your tenants have signed a fixed-term lease.
 In this case, tenants have the right to stay in the rental property until the lease is up.
 Yes, they can insist on staying until their lease ends.
 But smart landlords know there’s always a way out.

 Check out if your rental agreement includes any specific clauses

 Some rental agreements might include a specific clause meant to handle this ‘I want to sell’ situation.
 For instance, it might say that the lease terminates in 30 or 60 days after the property is put up for sale.
 Make sure to check out whether or not there is such a point in your agreement.
 If that’s true, selling your occupied rental house will be easier.

 Think of possible reasons to terminate the lease